PAST

 Indigenous Arts Gatherings

-Our upcoming Indigenous Arts Gatherings are designed to empower community members to engage in experiential learning that fosters access, equity and inclusion through arts and storytelling.
+Our Indigenous Arts Gatherings were designed to empower community members to engage in experiential learning that fosters access, equity and inclusion through arts and storytelling.
 Indigenous Arts Gatherings were held in the fall of 2022 and spring of 2023 and included the development of a brief toolkit and solidarity training slides to support the development of intentional partnerships.

 Decolonizing Data to Support Indigenous Elders